rtmigo/exe2dist/README.md

 `exe2dist` itself runs on Linux and MacOS.
 It may process files for other platforms.

-I use this tool to automate my CI/CD.
-Therefore, the functionality for now is limited to my use cases.

 ## Install manually

 Compiled executables can be downloaded from the [releases page](https://github.com/rtmigo/exe2dist_dart/releases).